ChrisAMK/README-Generator/GeneratedREADME/README.md

 * [Questions](#Questions)
 ## Installation <a name='Installation'></a>
 ```
-Fork the repo, and install it to your machine
+wa
 ```
 ## Usage <a name='Usage'></a>
 ```
-This is intended to bring joy into your life
+wa
 ```
 ## License <a name='License'></a>
 Mozilla Public License 2.0
 [Click Here to go to License Site!](https://www.mozilla.org/en-US/MPL/2.0/)
 ## Contributions <a name='Contributions'></a>
 ```
-At the stage i am the only contributor
+wa
 ```
 ## Tests and Examples <a name='Tests'></a>
 ```
-Download the application, follow the prompts and enter your details and a readme file will be generated
+wa
 ```
 ## Questions <a name='Questions'></a>
-If there are any questions feel free to reach me at [Github](https://github.com/ChrisAMK) or E-mail me at chriskl@live.com
+If there are any questions feel free to reach me at [Github](https://github.com/wa) or E-mail me at wa